Independent assurance statement

 Independent Limited Assurance Report to the Directors of Wesfarmers Limited

-The subject matter for our assurance includes the information contained in Wesfarmers’ Sustainability Report for year end 30 June 2015 as presented on its website.
+The subject matter for the assurance includes the information contained in Wesfarmers’ Sustainability Report for the year ended 30 June 2016 as presented on its website.
 Specifically:

 - Waste disposed and recycled (tonnes)